 - Pump stations should be sized to provide adequate flow and pressure.
-They should be equipped with control systems that protect distribution piping, provide for emergency shutdown necessitated by line breaks, and allow maximum system scheduling flexibility. - Variable frequency drive (VFD) pumping systems should be considered if dramatically variable flow rates are required, if electrical transients (such spikes and surges) are infrequent, and if the superintendent has access to qualified technical support. - Design pumping systems for energy conservation.
+They should be equipped with control systems that protect distribution piping, provide for emergency shutdown necessitated by line breaks, and allow maximum system scheduling flexibility. - Variable frequency drive (VFD) pumping systems should be considered if dramatically variable flow rates are required, if electrical transients (such spikes and surges) are infrequent, and if the superintendent has access to qualified technical support. - Design pumping systems for energy conservation. - Design Pumping systems with redundant filtration systems to prolong the life of the system.

-- The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply-line pressures at final buildout for the entire system. - Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressuresustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Pumps should be sized to provide adequate flow and pressure. - Pumps should be equipped with control systems to protect distribution piping. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Monitor pumping station power consumption. - Monthly bills should be monitored over time to detect a possible increase in power usage. - Compare the power used with the amount of water pumped.
-Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system. - Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems.
+- The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply-line pressures at final buildout for the entire system. - Maintain the air-relief and vacuum-breaker valves by using hydraulic-pressuresustaining values. - Install VFD systems to lengthen the life of older pipes and fittings until the golf course can afford a new irrigation system. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Pumps should be sized to provide adequate flow and pressure. - Pumps should be equipped with control systems to protect distribution piping. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Monitor pumping station power consumption. - Monthly bills should be monitored over time to detect a possible increase in power usage. - Check with your local Electricity Department about "Off Peak Hours Billing".
+Many areas have reduced electricity rates during low usage periods. - Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems. - Identify and correct flow restrictions in mainline pipe network. - Periodically clean filters at intake and discharge to ensure proper flow rates. - When recharging the system adhere to the material manufacturers GPM refill rates.